Sedation Dentistry Etobicoke

 Can I drive myself home after having IV sedation?

 You’ll need to arrange for a ride to and from your appointment and will need time to recover after IV sedation.
 It’s a good idea to have someone stay with you for an hour or so afterward just to make sure you are doing okay.
-Plan on taking some time off from work so you can rest and recover.
+Plan on taking some time off from work so you can rest and recover from sleep dentistry.

 Don’t Let Fear Ruin a Beautiful Smile in Etobicoke